m4ttsch/omscs-notes-notes/computer-networks/routing.md

 - link state routing

 ## Distance Vector Routing
-In **distance vector routing**, each node sends multiple distance vectors - essentially a copy of the node’s routing table - to each of its neighbors.
+In **distance vector routing**, each node sends multiple distance vectors - essentially a copy of the node's routing table - to each of its neighbors.

 Routers then compute costs to each destination in the topology based on the shortest available path.